-According to MoA (2012) estimated total pork carcass yield remain low where local production was reported to be 900 130 kg compared to the domestic demand of pork carcass yield estimated at 1 328 004.84 kg, hence creating a gap of 427 875 kg of pork carcass imported from South Africa in 2012.
-On the other hand, local pig producers are faced with a lot of challenges including high feed prices, which account for 80% of the operational costs, escalating transport costs due to the ever increasing fuel prices.
+According to MoA (2012) estimated total pork carcass yield remains low where local production was reported to be 900,130 kg compared to the domestic demand of pork carcass yield estimated at 1,328,004.84 kg, hence creating a gap of 427 875 kg of pork carcass imported from South Africa in 2012.
+On the other hand, local pig producers are faced with a lot of challenges, including high feed prices, which account for 80% of the operational costs, escalating transport costs due to the ever-increasing fuel prices.
 One way of improving productivity is through efficient use of resources allocatively.
 Lack of local markets is another challenge faced by farmers (Zwane, 2017).

-Poor knowledge about markets and other structural imperfections lead to inefficiency in markets.
+Poor knowledge about markets and other structural imperfections leads to inefficiency in markets.
 Therefore, the purpose of the study was to analyse the marketing efficiency of pig farmers in the Manzini region of Swaziland.
-Specifically the study sought to determine the factors affecting marketing efficiency of smallholder pig farmers.
+Specifically, the study sought to determine the factors affecting the marketing efficiency of smallholder pig farmers.

-2.0 Theoretical Framework
+THEORETICAL FRAMEWORK